iampeterndumba/iampeterndumba/README.md

 required to create and deploy Machine Learning models in production using Amazon tools, Python, and other few other frameworks.

 ### Experience
-I have previously worked as an IT Technician.
 Currently, I am working as an IT consultant, and I  mostly work with startup companies to help them incorporate technologies into their businesses.

 ### Skills